Energy-saving alternatives in the home

 Chips cost around £5,500 and can be installed for around £2,500 into a conventional boiler.
 They generate up to 1kW of electricity per hour once warmed up which is enough to power the lighting and electrical appliances in a typical home.

-ALSO READ -> Colors for Kitchen designing
+ALSO READ -> Color Schemes for the Easter Season

 These technologies may seem pricey now, but early adopters could save way in advance of the crowd before it becomes the ‘norm’ with the help of dedicated electricians and tradesmen.